 Telecom operators are already deploying AI to optimize base station placement, manage network traffic, and reduce energy consumption.
 AI has also been integrated into routine network maintenance and is increasingly forming the foundation for broader industry adoption of AI-driven applications.
 To ensure the sector can continue advancing corporate AI transformation and national digitalization goals, we urge the Ministry of Digital Affairs (MODA) to strengthen its role in planning, optimizing, and managing communication and digital resources.
 Efforts should include the development of coordinated short-, medium-, and long-term blueprints and incentive mechanisms.
 We suggest a dedicated fund at least equivalent to that of the Executive Yuan’s National Science and Technology Development Fund (approximately NT$1.6 billion).

-- Establish a reasonable and flexible regulatory framework for the telecommunications industry.
+In addition, with the government’s Forward-looking Infrastructure Development Program set to expire in 2025, continued subsidies for rural mobile communications remain essential.
+The Committee urges MODA to allocate targeted budgets to expand 5G deployment and improve resilience-related infrastructure, thereby accelerating digital transformation across sectors. - Establish a reasonable and flexible regulatory framework for the telecommunications industry.
 Ongoing technological innovation, coupled with the open-market principles of the Telecommunications Management Act, has enabled a wider range of industries to deliver telecom-like services at lower costs.
 This has allowed new market entrants to offer diverse digital communication solutions, intensifying competition.

 If the government continues to strictly regulate traditional telecommunications operators, it risks undermining the industry’s competitiveness while failing to effectively address trust and safety concerns.
 Excessively rigid rules, indirect tariff controls, continued expansion of universal services, and high-frequency usage fees reduce telecom providers’ ability to adapt to evolving risks, increase operating costs, and ultimately hinder Taiwan’s progress in AI-driven digital transformation, green sustainability, cybersecurity, and network resilience.

-- Alleviate the financial and operational pressures on the telecommunications industry.
+The Committee recommends that the government revise existing regulations in a pragmatic manner and foster a more collaborative regulatory environment.
+This will support innovation, encourage fair competition, and help drive long-term industry growth. - Alleviate the financial and operational pressures on the telecommunications industry.
 The industry plays a foundational role in supporting Taiwan’s digital and green transformation objectives.
 However, rising geopolitical tensions and increasing regulatory complexity are contributing to a higher cost environment.
 These external and domestic pressures place additional strain on companies striving to maintain competitiveness while aligning with national development goals.
 In response, we recommend that the government adopt the following measures:

 a.)
 Return to a reasonable pricing mechanism based on frequency management costs to better reflect the true market value of the spectrum.